bitzhangcy/bitzhangcy.github.io/index.md

 ## News and Updates

 - **August, 2023**：<font color='red'><strong>[Exciting news!]</strong></font> My research paper, **"Robust Control of Multi-Line Re-Entrant Manufacturing Plants via Stochastic Continuum Models,"** has been accepted by the **IEEE Transactions on Automation Science and Engineering**.
 It's my first Trans in the past four years.
-Thank you to all my co-authors and valuable contributors:rocket:🎉🎉:rocket:!!!
+Thank you to all my co-authors and valuable contributors🚀🎉🎉🚀!!!

 <br>